icon-account icon-glass

 By Adele Webb

-Some of you may quickly grab the nearest snack bar you can find as you head out the door – but have you ever considered an alternative option?
+Some of you may quickly grab the nearest snack bar you can find as you head out the door – but is that really helping you reach your top level of performance?
 Running can be high-intensity, especially if you are frequently taking on steep terrains.
-Well, fear not here - pre-workout supplements will ensure you gain enough energy, power, and stamina to easily tackle the hilliest of environments.
-Generally speaking, these are best taken about half an hour before your run to really allow the ingredients to set in.
+Well, fear not – quality pre-workout supplements will ensure you gain enough energy, power, and stamina to easily tackle the toughest environments.
+Generally speaking, these are best taken about half an hour to an hour before your run to really allow the ingredients to set in.
 Looking for a new pre-workout supplement?
-Discover our very own Energy Booster powder.
-Not only is it vegan, cruelty-free, gluten-free, and lactose-free…as well as winning awards (just bigging ourselves up here), but it is also full of the essential active ingredients needed to increase endurance and stamina, and reduce the stress caused by an intense running session.
+Discover our very own The Energy Booster powder.
+Not only is it vegan, cruelty-free, gluten-free, and lactose-free (not to mention award-winning), but it is also full of the essential active ingredients needed to increase endurance and stamina, and reduce the stress caused by an intense running session.
 The active ingredients include:

 • BCCA Complex: There are nine essential amino acids of the twenty, and three of these are called branched-chain amino acids or otherwise known as BCAAs.
 The most important ones, taking these will improve muscle growth.